Micah Anthony

-Micah Oluwapelumi Oluwatumise Ayomide Anthony (born 26 March 2004) is an English professional footballer who plays as a winger for club Bristol Rovers.
+Micah Oluwapelumi Oluwatumise Ayomide Anthony (born 26 March 2004) is an English professional footballer who plays as a winger for National League South side Farnborough.

 Career

 Queens Park Rangers

 Anthony began his football career with Total Football Academy, joining Tottenham Hotspur aged seven following an unsuccessful trial with Crystal Palace.
 One year later, he joined Queens Park Rangers.

 In July 2020, Anthony signed a two-year scholarship with Queens Park Rangers.
 Having spent a short time on loan with Southern Premier Division South side Hanwell Town, toward the end of the 2022–23 season, he signed a new six-month contract upon his return to his parent club.

 Following the conclusion of the 2023–24 season, Anthony was released by Queens Park Rangers.

 Bristol Rovers

 In July 2024, Anthony was reported to be on trial with League One club Bristol Rovers, first featuring off of the bench in a friendly against Yeovil Town.
 On 9 August 2024, he was announced to have joined the club on a two-year deal with the option for a further twelve months having impressed new manager Matt Taylor with his willingness to defend for the team as well as his exciting attacking play.
 On 13 August 2024, he made his senior debut, coming on a second-half substitute in a 2–0 EFL Cup First Round defeat to Cardiff City.

 On 5 November 2024, Anthony joined National League South side Bath City on a one-month loan deal.
 In January 2025, it was announced that Anthony had suffered a tear to his medial knee ligament.

 On 19 September 2025, Anthony joined Southern League Premier Division Central club Kettering Town on a short-term loan.

+On 4 February 2026, Anthony departed Bristol Rovers.